Scrapbook Titles and Sayings, Martin Luther King

 • Act as if what you do makes a difference.
 It does. - William James

 • American's mission was and still is to take diversity and mold it into a cohesive and coherent whole that would espouse virtues and values essential to the maintenance of civil order.
 There is nothing easy about that mission.
-But it is not mission impossible.
-Outstanding HISD Alumna Award Recipient, October, 1993 - Annual Meeting of the Council of the Great City Schools -- Barbara Jordan (1936-1996 professor at University of Texas, House Representatives D-Texas)
+But it is not mission impossible. - Barbara Jordan

 • Dare to reach out your hand into the darkness, to pull another hand into the light. - Norman B. Rice

-• Education, in the broadest of truest sense, will make an individual seek to help all people, regardless of race, regardless of color, regardless of condition. - George Washington Carver (1864-1943, American Scientist)
+• Education, in the broadest and truest sense, will make an individual seek to help all people, regardless of race, regardless of color, regardless of condition. - George Washington Carver

-• Everybody can be great...because anybody can serve.
+• Everybody can be great…because anybody can serve.
 You don't have to have a college degree to serve.
 You don't have to make your subject and verb agree to serve.
 You only need a heart full of grace.
-A soul generated by love. - Martin Luther King, Jr. (1929-1968, American Civil Rights Leader, Nobel Prize Winner, 1964)
+A soul generated by love. - Martin Luther King

-• Everyone thinks of changing the world, but no one thinks of changing himself. - Leo Nikolaevich Tolstoy (1828-1910 Russian author, one of the world's greatest novelists)
+• Everyone thinks of changing the world, but no one thinks of changing himself. - Leo Tolstoy

-• Few will have the greatness to bend history itself; but each of us can work to change a small portion of events, and in the total of all those acts will be written the history of this generation. - Senator Robert F. Kennedy (1925-1968 assassinated, US Attorney General, Senator)
+• Few will have the greatness to bend history itself; but each of us can work to change a small portion of events, and in the total of all those acts will be written the history of this generation. - Robert F. Kennedy

 • Follow his dream.
 Keep his dream alive.